-What is black sesame?
-They are “Unhulled” seeds largely found in Japanese, Chinese, and many other Asian cultures, and are widely used for their nutty flavor and nutrition.
+What are black sesame seeds?
+They are “Unhulled” sesame seeds largely found in Japanese, Chinese, and many other Asian cultures, and are widely used for their nutty flavor and nutrition.

-They are used to flavor baked goods and sweets such as black sesame ice cream, cakes, chikki, mochi or muffins.
-The seeds are also used in savory dishes like this Sesame Breadsticks or Teriyaki Tofu.
+Used to flavor baked goods and sweets such as black sesame ice cream, cakes, chikki, mochi or muffins, the seeds are also used in savory dishes like Sesame Breadsticks or teriyaki tofu stir fry.

 Jump to: